riveted

 Picture

-Jesus says 4 things to a paralytic in Jn 5.
-His words give me hope for my paralyzed mind.
-That I'll finally leave my cave of fear, rush the field of battle and slay this giant of passivity.
+Jesus says 4 things to the paralytic in John 5.
+His words to this paralyzed man give me hope for my paralyzed mind.

-The first and most helpful thing Jesus said to this man, He said without using any words.
+The first and most helpful thing Jesus said to him was communicated without using any words.

 “I see you”